 * Enjoy the spiral staircase or take the elevator for beautiful Art and craftwork in Neechi Niche, and great restaurant fare at Come N’ Eat Restaurant.
 Our well stocked supermarket is on the main floor, complete with our Three Sisters Fruit and Vegetable Courtyard, Kookum’s Bakery and a full-service meat section.
 Community atmosphere everywhere!

-* Upcoming Events hosted at the Commons by Neechi Niche. – Please check out the Art and Cultural Events page of our website for more information about the following events:
+Upcoming Events hosted at the Commons by Neechi Niche. – Please check out the Art and Cultural Events page of our website for more information about upcoming events including:

 * Neechi Niche carries Mother Earth Tobacco, organic tobacco for ceremonial purposes.
 Neechi has a long-standing policy of providing ceremonial tobacco while, for health reasons, not selling cigarettes.
 In 1990 our corner store on Dufferin Avenue became the first grocery in Winnipeg to not sell cigarettes, far ahead of the pharmacies!
 This is because we have always understood the connection between health and community economic development.

 * Neechi’s Come N’ Eat Restaurant is one of five restaurants named as “Winnipeg’s Best Brekkies” by Peg City Grub, a culinary initiative of Tourism Winnipeg! (http://www.pegcitygrub.com/winnipegs-best-brekkies/) Remember the great Sunday Brunch: 10 am – 2 pm.